jvcByte/jvcByte.github.io/CMS-USAGE.md

 - **Public Repos**: For public repositories, you can use a token with `public_repo` scope
 - **Rate Limits**: GitHub API has rate limits, but normal usage should be fine
 - **Backup**: Always commit your changes to Git before major edits (though CMS auto-commits)

-### 🔄 **Alternative: Using Serverless Function**

-If you prefer to use a serverless function (Vercel, Netlify, etc.):

-1. Deploy the `api/update-file.js` file to your serverless platform
-2. In CMS settings, enter the API endpoint URL
-3. The function will handle GitHub API calls securely
-4. Your token is still required but handled server-side

 ### 🎯 **What Gets Updated**